cjriches/simulatron/simulatron/docs/instruction-set.md

 `PUSH`: Decrement the stack pointer by the appropriate amount and then write the given value to the stack.

 `POP`: Read the top value from the stack, then increment the stack pointer by the appropriate amount.

+PUSH and POP will use KSPR if in kernel mode, and USPR if in user mode.

 `BLOCKCOPY`: Copy a contiguous block of memory of the given length from the source to the destination address.